QUESTION # 1:

 To clarify, if you have out-of-network benefits, you can see whomever you choose to see for therapy and your insurance company will reimburse you according to your plan for what you paid the therapist upfront.

-Before you start looking for any therapist or physician online, it is important to check with your insurance company about any limitations to your healthcare plan and the treaters you can see.
+Before you start looking for any therapist or physician online, it is important to check with your insurance company about any limitations to your healthcare plan that may affect the Therapists you can see.

 Contact member services and tell them that you are looking for a therapist and need to know about your current behavioral health plan.